 - Works well with your lawyer.
 Sold?
 Congratulations!
 Now it’s time for all that fun paperwork.
 You’ll need to work with a lawyer directly to provide some information, but your real estate agent should also be working along with you, supplying paperwork related to your sale that she has access to.

 Did you have a real estate agent who went above and beyond and provided a service not listed here?
-Or perhaps you ARE a real estate agent and want to weigh in on what’s a realistic service for an agent to provide?
 Let us know!
-Share your thoughts!